-Stay Active and Engaged in Life.
+Stay Active and Engaged in Life

 Go out at least once a week with friends.
 Remain involved in church.
 Take an art class.
-Do something you find pleasure in and fills you up spiritually and emotionally.
+Do something you find pleasure in and that fills you up spiritually and emotionally.

 Do not make plans that include your spouse.
 If your spouse has shown you through their behavior that they no longer want to act “married,” then don’t expect them to want to engage in family outings or catch a movie with you.
 Live your life with your children as if you are single.

 Focus on what is good in your life.
 In the midst of problems, it can be hard to stay aware of the blessings in your life.
 Stop daily, look around you, and count them.
-If you pay close attention, you will see that, regardless of your spouse’s crisis, you have many thinks to be thankful for.
+If you pay close attention, you will see that, regardless of your spouse’s crisis, you have many things to be thankful for.

 If you and your spouse are separated, do not call them.
 Do not initiate conversations about the problems in your marriage.
 Do not tell your spouse how much you love them and want them to come home.
 Do not appear needy to your midlife crisis spouse—the more they believe you need them and can’t do without them, the more comfortable they are in pulling away from you.